TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/semaine1.md

 We then initialize the SSD1306 OLED module in the **setup()** function by doing:
 `display.begin(SSD1306_SWITCHCAPVCC, SCREEN_ADDRESS)`.

 Although optional, we decided to display our school's logo at the screen's startup.
 You can choose to also display an image at startup.
-For that, you will need to convert your image to a 1-bit format, since the SSD1306 OLED employs the monochrome theme.
+For that, you will need to convert your image to the 1-bit (monochrome) format employed by the SSD1306.
 You can use this [tool](https://javl.github.io/image2cpp/) to generate a 1-bit map for your image.
-You will only need to upload your image file and adjust the image settings.
-You can then use `display.drawBitmap(0, 0, myLogo, 128, 64, WHITE); /` to draw your image from your generated 1-bit map to the screen.
+You will only need to upload your image file and adjust the settings.
+You can then use `display.drawBitmap(0, 0, myLogo, 128, 64, WHITE);` to draw your image from your generated 1-bit map to the screen.

 To print the readings from our sensor to the screen, we use `splay.clearDisplay();` to first clear the screen buffer, then `display.print()` to write to the screen and finally `display.display();` to display everything.

 ### b.
 Joining the components

+The following images showcase the connections to be made between the SSD1306, the MPU-6050 and the Arduino UNO.

 #### Connecting the SSD1306 to the Arduino UNO